Geodesic clustering of zeros of Eisenstein series for congruence groups: Convergence to a configuration of geodesic segments

 \subsection{Hausdorff limit of the zeros}

 Fix a congruence group $\Gamma$ and an index $(a,b) \in (N^{-1}\Z/\Z)^2$.
-In this subsection, only the weight $k$ will vary, so we use the shorthand notation Also, we will assume throughout that in particular when writing limits as $k$ increases, without stating this explicitly.
+In this subsection, only the weight $k$ will vary, so we use the shorthand notation Also, we will assume throughout that $k \in 2\Z_{\geq 2},$ in particular when writing limits as $k$ increases, without stating this explicitly.
 Furthermore, let $D$ denote a (sufficiently small) connected open domain in $\Hh$ containing $\overline \F_\Gamma$.

-To study the limit of the zero sets $Z_{k,\Gamma}^{a,b}$ of the Eisenstein series $F_k$ as the (even) weight $k$ tends to infinity, we adapt a method to determine the limit of zero sets of finite linear combinations of $k$-th powers of analytic functions as $k$ tends to infinity used by Sokal \cite{Sokal} in combinatorics and statistical physics (going back to Beraha, Kahane and Weiss in a much more restricted setup).
-We are in a slightly different situation: Eisenstein series are infinite sums (over a lattice), but linear combinations of powers of particularly easy functions (of the form $1/(mz+n)$ for integers $m,n$), and we need only study the zeros in the compact set $\overline \F_\Gamma$; this mixture of generalisation and specialisation allows us to tweak the method of proof from \cite[Theorem 1.5]{Sokal}.
+To study the limit of the zero sets of the Eisenstein series $F_k$ as the (even) weight $k$ tends to infinity, we adapt a method to determine the limit of zero sets of finite linear combinations of $k$-th powers of analytic functions as $k$ tends to infinity used by Sokal \cite{Sokal} in combinatorics and statistical physics.
+We are in a slightly different situation: Eisenstein series are infinite sums (over a lattice), but linear combinations of powers of particularly easy functions (of the form $1/(mz+n)$ for integers $m,n$), and we need only study the zeros in the compact set $\overline \F_\Gamma = \{ z \in \overline \F \colon \Im(z) \leq \kappa_\Gamma\}$; this mixture of generalisation and specialisation allows us to tweak the method of proof from \cite[Theorem 1.5]{Sokal}.

-\begin{proposition} Rewrite the functions $F_k \colon \Hh \rightarrow \Cc$ ($k \in 2\Z_{\geq 2}$) in the form
+\begin{proposition} Rewrite the functions $F_k \colon \Hh \rightarrow \Cc$ \textup{(}$k \in 2\Z_{\geq 2}$\textup{)} in the form

-where $f_{\mathbf v}(z) = mz + n$ is a family of linear polynomials for $\mathbf v = (m,n) \in \hat{\mathbb{I}} \subset \mathbb I = \Z_{> 0} \times \Z \cup \{ 0 \} \times \Z_{>0}$, where $\hat{\mathbb{I}}$ is a nonempty index set chosen such that $c_{\mathbf v} \neq 0$ for $\mathbf v \in \hat{\mathbb{I}}$.
+where $f_{\mathbf v}(z) = mz + n$ is a family of linear polynomials for $\mathbf v = (m,n) \in \hat{\mathbb{I}} \subset \mathbb I = (\Z_{> 0} \times \Z) \cup (\{ 0 \} \times \Z_{>0})$, where $\hat{\mathbb{I}}$ is a nonempty index set chosen such that $c_{\mathbf v} \neq 0$ for $\mathbf v \in \hat{\mathbb{I}}$.
 Write $\mathcal Z_k$ for the zero set of $F_k$ in $D$.
 Then

 \end{proposition}

 \begin{remark} We see that the zeros sets, that are (zero-dimensional) algebraic subsets of $\Cc$, have as limit sets semi-algebraic sets defined by inequalities.
 This demonstrates how the collection of algebraic subsets is not closed under Hausdorff limits, but the collection of semi-algebraic sets in this case is, cf.\ also \cite{Cesar}. \end{remark}